wxcctechsummit/holcct2108/livelabs/Lab6Analyzer.md

 ## Lab Objective

-This lab is designed to introduce you to the dashboards available in Analyzer.
-Dashboards are available for Historical, Realtime and Business Metrics.
+This lab is designed to introduce you to the Agent Personal Statistics in Agent Desktop as well as setting Threshold Alerts and Scheduling Reports.
+`This lab was created as a single video with all listed elements.
+Quick links are listed to jump to the specific sections`

 ### Pre-requisite